KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Light contribution values above 10000 cd / m2 is strongly discouraged and will be clamped by implementations if not adjusted by scene aperture.

-The internal precision shall at a minimum match the equivalent of 12 bits unsigned integer, which maps to the PQ.

 ## Displaymapping